-Currently, one individual from the designated Diversity Groups serves on the Corporation's Board, representing approximately 14% of the Board.
+Currently, the Corporation has one female director representing approximately 14% of the Board.
 Senior Management

 In nominating candidates to positions as members of the senior management team, the Corporation does not take into account the representation of Diversity Groups in the senior management team.
-The

-Corporation's objective is to identify the person who best possesses the skills required for each senior officer position, regardless of whether the nominee falls under the four designated Diversity Groups.
+The Corporation's objective is to identify the person who best possesses the skills required for each senior officer position, regardless of whether the nominee falls under the four designated Diversity Groups.
 However, the Corporation values diversity, including, without limitation, diversity of experience, perspective, education, race, gender and national origin as part of its overall business strategy.